Frequently asked questions

 Q. Will my local bike shop be able to service my Auckland Cycle Works’ bike?

 A. Yes.
-Marra has 12 x 6001 and 2 x 6902 bearings, but for the first bearing change you’ll probably just want to change the 8 x 6001 that go between front triangle and swingarm.
+Marra has 12 x 6001 max bearings and 2 x 7901 angular contact bearings, but for the first bearing change you’ll probably just want to change the 8 x 6001 in the swingarm links.
 All the bearings are pressed into the linkages, the linkages all have flat surfaces to make it super-easy to work with standard bearing press tools (or a socket set and a vice).
 If you’ve already got the tools to hand and a clean workspace, a full bearing change only takes about 70 to 80 minutes.

 Q. What’s the warranty?